 - 2024-25 FAFSA opens in December 2023.
 Submit by Purdue’s priority date of April 15 to receive priority consideration for federal, state of Indiana, and university-based financial aid.

 - If you are notified, submit any requested verification information found in your myPurdue portal under the Financial Tab, then Financial Aid Requirements, as soon as possible.

 Maximize scholarship eligibility.

-- At Purdue, the following colleges: Education, Health and Human Sciences, Liberal Arts, Polytechnic Statewide and Polytechnic Institute, use a supplemental scholarship application to collect information not found on the admission application.
+- Some colleges at Purdue use a departmental scholarship application to collect information not found on the admission application.
 This information is used to award academic scholarships in these specific colleges.

 - After your admissions application is submitted by Nov.
-1, to maximize consideration for scholarships awarded by these academic departments, high school seniors should complete these items:
+1, to maximize consideration for scholarships awarded by these academic departments, high school seniors should complete the following items:

-- Submit the Purdue Supplemental Scholarship Application in your admissions portal between Nov.
-1 and Dec.
-15 to be considered for departmental scholarships.
+- Submit the Purdue Departmental Scholarship Application in your admissions portal after it opens and before February 15, 2024, to be considered for departmental scholarships.